 to make sure it represents you in a positive manner.

 Document your success

+Demonstrate your leadership skills to colleges.
 Summer jobs, extracurricular activities, academic programs, camps, and workshops demonstrate to colleges your leadership skills.
 Document these activities in a college resume along with any awards or recognition you receive.